-St. Ignatius helped me get sober as a Protestant—and stay sober in 2020 as a Catholic
+St. Ignatius helped me get sober as a Protestant—and stay sober as a Catholic

 If ever there was a year for a stiff drink, it was 2020.
 We weathered the whiskey-worthy events: the pandemic pall; the protests for George Floyd in particular and racial injustice in general; the political bedlam of an unprecedented election.
 It was a year of chaos and volatility—a year spilling over into a new year.